-People in Ahmad Zohdi’s paintings are full of love and passion for life and value for painter and perhaps the values that are so diminished in today’s world.
-But the emphasis of painter insists on these values.
+People in Ahmad Zohdi’s paintings are full of love and passion for life and value for the painter and perhaps the values that are so diminished in today’s world.
+But the emphasis of the painter insists on these values.

 Even today his art illuminates and encounters more simple themes, with consistency in the composition of the form and color that creates a beautiful spin for the viewer.

 The result of his work is more than 27 solo and group exhibitions.

 How do you define the depth of your engagement with your paintings?